Skip to content

 • A stop_proxy command is broadcast to all enrolled devices

-• Device sync responses include license_valid: false, causing endpoints to stop
+• Device sync responses include license_valid: false

-Offline grace period:
+Offline grace period

-Instance conflict:
+Instance conflict

-Policy Configuration
+Policy configuration

 Block